natthanaphop-isa/nlp-tutorials-codebasics/README.md

 - Word Embeddings

 "Often in NLP, feeding a good text representation to an ordinary algorithm will get you much further compared to applying a top-notch algorithm to an ordinary text representation."

+### One hot encoding
+- Doesn't capture the meaning of a word
+- High memory consumption
+- Out of vocabulary problem
+- No fixed length representation